SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-16-natural-vs-vaccine-immunity.md

 For the mathematically disinclined, we would like to point out that 95% &gt; 83%.

 ## The moral of this story

 When your turn comes up, _get vaccinated!_

+## Added 2021-Jan-19: Masks alone are 70% - 80% efficacy

+A review of the effect of mask-wearing on COVID-19 just published in the _Proceedings of the National Academy of Sciences_ <sup id="fn6a">[[6]](#fn6)</sup> rather helpfully points out that using face masks can get you efficacies for preventing COVID-19 of around 70%, and as much as 80% _if you just follow the instructions and wear them properly:_

+> Overall, evidence from RCTs and observational studies is informative, but not compelling
+> on its own.
+Both the Australian influenza RCT and the Beijing households observational
+> trial found around 80% efficacy among compliant subjects, and the one SARS household
+> study of sufficient power found 70% efficacy for protecting the wearer.

+Wearing a mask _properly_ means _over your nose too_.
+In the words of Andrew Cuomo, if you wear the mask under your nose, "That's not a mask.
+That's a chin strap.
+Nobody told you to wear a chin strap."
+Don't be a dope about this.

+You can get 80% immunity if you _wear your mask properly when out of your home_, and that's almost as good as the 83% immunity you get from the agonizing process of having COVID-19 itself.

+Neither is as good as a vaccine, so _get vaccinated._

 ---